Loose Legendrian embeddings in high dimensional contact manifolds: Wrinkled Legendrians

+Though the case of the cusp works out well, in general we are not so lucky: while the unfurled swallowtail and embryo singularities do lift canonically to smooth maps with target $\J^1\R^n$, the lifts are not immersions.
+Explicitly, given the unfurled swallowtail defined by Equation \ref{eqn:ufst}, we see that the lift is given by $y_i = 0$ for all $i \leq n-2$, $y_{n-1} = \frac52 u(x_{n-1} - u^2)$, and $y_n = \frac{15}4(u^2 - \frac{x_{n-1}}3)$.
+Over the set $\{x_{n-1} = u = 0\}$ (i.e. the unfurled swallowtail singularity) we see that $\dd_u$ is in the kernel of the smooth map $\R^n \to \R^{2n+1}$ defined by these coordinates.
+This describes the Legendrian lift of the singularity: it is smoothly embedded outside of the set $\{u=x_{n-1} = 0\}$, and on this set the differential has a rank $1$ kernel.
+Because they are built on the same singularity, this holds for wrinkles as well as embryo singularities.

+We would like to use Theorem \ref{thm:wrinkled} to prove a statement about Legendrians, but because the singularities that appear in the statement do not arise as the front projection of any smooth Legendrian it does not directly apply.
+For the time being we will ``define away'' this problem.

-\begin{definition} Let $L$ be closed and connected.
-A \emph{wrinkled Legendrian} is a smooth map $f: L \to (Y, \xi)$, which is a topological embedding, satisfying the following properties.
+\begin{definition} Let $\Lambda$ be a smooth $n$-manifold and $(Y, \xi)$ a contact $(2n+1)$-manifold.
+A \emph{wrinkled Legendrian embedding} is a smooth map $f: \Lambda \to (Y, \xi)$, which is a topological embedding, satisfying the following properties.
 The image of $df$ is contained in $\xi$ everywhere, and $df$ is full rank outside a subset of codimension $2$.
 This singular set is required to be diffeomorphic to a disjoint union of $(n-2)$-spheres $\{S_j^{n-2}\}$, called \emph{Legendrian wrinkles}.
-We assume each $S^{n-2}_j$ is contained in a Darboux chart $U_j$, so that the front projection of $L \cap U_j$ is a wrinkled embedding, smooth outside of a compact set.
-(In particular, the front projection of each $S^{n-2}_j$ is the unfurled swallowtail singularities of a single wrinkle in the front.)\\ \end{definition}
+Each $S^{n-2}_j$ is contained in a Darboux chart $U_j$, so that $\Lambda \cap U_j$ is diffeomorphic to $\R^n$, and the front projection $\pi_j \circ f: \Lambda \cap U_j \to \R^{n+1}$ of $f$ is a wrinkled embedding, smooth outside of a compact set.
+In particular, the front projection of each $S^{n-2}_j$ is the unfurled swallowtail singular set of a single wrinkle in the front.

+For parametric families of wrinkled Legendrians we also allow \emph{Legendrian embryos}; Legendrian lifts from the front projection of embryo singularities. \end{definition}

 A wrinkle Legendrian is therefore a smooth Legendrian embedding outside a set of codimension $2$, however it is permitted to contain the singularity defined as the Legendrian lift of the unfurled swallowtail.
-Our definition is slightly stronger than this: we also require a ``global trivialization'' of each Legendrian wrinkle given by the Darboux charts $U_j$.
-We emphasize that $\{U_j\}$ is considered part of the data of a wrinkled Legendrian: for a given map $f:L \to (Y, \xi)$, different choices of $\{U_j\}$ are considered to be different as wrinkled Legendrians.
-However notice there is no requirement for these Darboux charts to be disjoint, and in fact we often take them to be equal when multiple Legendrian wrinkles are contained in a single Darboux chart.\\
+Our definition is slightly stronger than this: we also require a global trivialization of each Legendrian wrinkle given by the Darboux charts $U_j$.
+We emphasize that $\{U_j\}$ is considered part of the data of a wrinkled Legendrian: for a given map $f:\Lambda \to (Y, \xi)$, different choices of $\{U_j\}$ are considered to be different as wrinkled Legendrians.
+However notice there is no requirement for these Darboux charts to be disjoint, and in fact we often take them to be equal when multiple Legendrian wrinkles are contained in a single Darboux chart.